What’s the first thing you do when your lower back hurts?

 This one is a high quality device and it takes about 10 minutes to assemble it.

 The low back traction with this one is more powerful and you’ll only need one or two 3-minute sessions per day to get maximum results.

 You can see dozens of real reviews for Nubax Trio HERE.

-Or see my detailed review for Nubax Trio (and comparison with inversion tables).
+See my detailed review for the Nubax Trio (and comparison with inversion tables).

 3. Powerful Traction – Inversion Table

 Inversion therapy is the most powerful lumbar traction therapy.
 Inversion exists for more than 3000 years and even the army uses it to speed up healing of training injuries.

 You strap yourself onto the table and invert in any angle that is comfortable to you.
 You don’t have to fully invert (hang upside down) at all.
 Even a 30 degrees angle is beneficial and will “get the job done”.